baoqtran/baoqtran/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
+My name is Bao Tran !!!<br />
-Welcome to the GitHub repository for my personal website!
-This site showcases my portfolio, blog, and more about my professional and personal projects. http://baoqtran.github.io/baoqtran/
+This site showcases my portfolio, blog, and more about my professional and personal projects.<br />
+Driven by the idea of creating impactful software innovations, I seek to contribute my blend of technical, creative, and financial expertise to a leading tech firm.
+I aim to develop software solutions that enhance user experiences and bring meaningful improvements to our daily lives.

+Let’s build the future together!<br />
+http://baoqtran.github.io/baoqtran/